-The main challenges for estimating the causal effect of the erosion of trust in banks on the propensity to choose FinTech mortgage lenders are the issues of omitted variable and reverse causality.
-Although Figure 2 shows that FinTech adoption is faster in states with lower trust in banks, trust in banks and FinTech adoption may be correlated with both unobservable local banking industry shocks and local economic conditions.
-If one region experienced an unobservable banking industry shock, the banks' quality of services might deteriorate, and households may be less likely to trust banks.
-It is also possible that increased FinTech penetration makes banks act more aggressively to compete with FinTech lenders, leading to fraudulent or reckless behavior that would erode people' trust in banks.
-In both scenarios, trust in banks does not imply a larger difference between trust in banks and trust in FinTech.
-The higher probability of choosing FinTech lending may not result from a larger difference between trust in banks and trust in FinTech.
+The main challenges for estimating the causal effect of the erosion of trust in banks on the propensity to choose FinTech mortgage lenders are the issues of omitted variables and reverse causality.
+Although Figure 2 shows that FinTech adoption is faster in states with lower trust in banks, trust in banks and FinTech adoption may correlate with unobservable local banking industry shocks and local economic conditions.
+If one region experienced an unobservable banking industry shock, the banks' quality of services might

-&lt;sup>5US Census American Community Survey(ACS) 1-year estimates data is a part of American Community Survey, a survey program that provides demographics information at many geographic summary levels.
-"1year estimates" denotes the data collecting period.
+5US Census American Community Survey(ACS) 1-year estimates data is a part of American Community Survey, a survey program that provides demographics information at many geographic summary levels.
+"1-year estimates" denotes the data collecting period.
 For example, 2019 ACS 1-year estimates use data collected between January 1, 2019 and December 31, 2019.
 2015-2019 ACS 5-year estimates use date collected between January 1, 2015 and December 31, 2019.
 Therefore, 1-year estimates data is the most current data.

-&lt;sup>6https://electionlab.mit.edu/data
+6https://electionlab.mit.edu/data